 For decades, development in the Township has occurred slowly with small subdivisions of land for home sites, or minor commercial or industrial construction.
-While this trend shows no immediate sign of changing, projected growth in central Ohio will continue to apply pressure with major development projects over the coming decade.
+While this trend shows no immediate sign of changing, projected growth in Central Ohio will continue to apply pressure with major development projects on the horizon.
 The community has planned proactively for this pressure through its previous planning efforts and updates to its Zoning Resolution.
-This approach has helped define what the community expects out of development - whether it is residential, commercial or industrial - and has set a standard for project proposals.
+This approach has helped define what the community expects out of development - whether it is residential, commercial, or industrial - and has set a standard for project proposals.
 Complementary to a definition of "good development", enforcement of the existing code and Zoning Resolution will help to ensure developed properties continue to meet the maintenance standard.

 The Township is not actively seeking growth, but if an appropriate proposal is put forward, leadership must be prepared to negotiate toward the best possible outcome for the community.
-A useful tool in this negotiation was adopted through the 2011 rewrite of the Zoning Resolution.
+A useful tool in this negotiation was adopted through the rewrite of the Zoning Resolution.
 The Planned Unit Development District is a process that allows a developer to "master plan" a collection of parcels for the purposes of residential, commercial, industrial, or mixed use.

-- " If development occurs, it is appropriately placed, has demonstrated marketdemand, and exhibits the characteristics of high-quality design as defined by the Township. - " The Planned Unit Development district is utilized for all qualifying residential, commercial, industrial or town center projects.
+- " If development occurs, it is appropriately placed, has demonstrated marketdemand, and exhibits the characteristics of high-quality design as defined by the Township. - " The Planned Unit Development district is utilized for all qualifying residential, commercial, industrial, or town center projects.

-Incentivize the use of the Planned Unit Development Districts.
+1. Incentivize the use of the Planned Unit Development Districts.

-The 2011 update to the Township's Zoning Resolution included the addition of the Planned Unit Development or PUD.
-This tool enables a developer to present a plan, or site design for negotiation and approval rather than a more prescriptive zoning process.
-While the PUD does widen the envelope of permissible uses, densities, and site configuration, it also requires community leaders to articulate a clear vision in its developable areas.
-The Township is not actively seeking growth or development, but cannot prevent compliant projects from moving forward.
-The Planned Unit Development is the preferred by the Township and the community should incentivize the use of the Planned Unit Development whenever possible.
-This will help ensure future projects are consistent with the Township's vision.
-For specific development details, please refer to specifications outlined in the zoning resolution.
-Several steps can be taken to achieve this.
+The 2011 update to the Township's Zoning Resolution introduced the Planned Unit Development (PUD).
+This tool allows developers to present a plan or site design for negotiation and approval, rather than following a more prescriptive zoning process.
+While the PUD expands the range of permissible uses, densities, and site configurations, it also requires community leaders to clearly articulate a vision for developable areas.
+Although the Township is not actively seeking growth or development, it cannot prevent compliant projects from moving forward.
+The PUD is preferred by the Township, and the community should incentivize its use whenever possible.
+This approach will help ensure future projects align with the Township's vision.
+For specific development details, please refer to the specifications outlined in the zoning resolution.
+Several steps can be taken to achieve this: